openhab/openhab-addons/bundles/org.openhab.binding.ism8/README.md

 ## Thing Configuration

-The intention was to have a generic ISM8 binding in order to offer the full flexibilty for the different heating systems.
+The intention was to have a generic ISM8 binding in order to offer full flexibility for the different heating systems.
-For this reason you need to create a Thing configuration, where basically only the port is required next to the channel configuration.
+For this reason, you need to create a Thing configuration, where basically only the port is required next to the channel configuration.
 (`Thing ism8:device:heater "Wolf Heizung" [portNumber=12004]`)

 ## Channels

-You can use any channel supported by the ISM8 as data point.
-Please have a look at the official manual from Wolf.
+You can use any channel supported by the ISM8 as a data point.
+Please take a look at the official manual from Wolf.
-Within this document you'll find a table containing all supported data points.
+Within this document, you'll find a table containing all supported data points.
-The available data points are depending on your heating system configuration.
+Depending on your heating system configuration, different data points are available.
-The ISM8 does currently support 4 different devices at the same moment of time (e.g. CGB-2, CWL Excellent, Solar, ...).
+The ISM8 does currently support 4 different devices at the same moment of time (e.g., CHA, CGB-2, CWL Excellent, Solar, etc.).

-Once you have an overview of your heating system set you can start to create the channels accordingly.
+Once you have an overview of your heating system, you can start to create the channels accordingly.
 Each channel should be created in the following way:

 | Type               | Name    | Description        | Configuration |